top of page

 Sam Cranstoun is a visual artist based in Brisbane, his work is represented in the collections of the University of Queensland Art Museum and the Queensland University of Technology as well as the Australian Artbank.

-Peter Holbrook is Professor of Shakespeare and English Renaissance Literature at the University of Queensland and the Director of the UQ node of the ARC Centre of Excellence for the History of Emotions.
+Peter Holbrook was Professor of Shakespeare and English Renaissance Literature at the University of Queensland and Founding Director of the UQ Node of the ARC Centre of Excellence for the History of Emotions (from 2011 to 2018).
+He is currently finishing a book on Shakespeare, Literature, and Socialism.

-Bhupen Karia was an internationally renowned Indian photographer based in the United States.
-He taught photography and design at the University of Southern California and the University of Baroda, and established the International Center for Photography in New York.
+Bhupendra Karia (1936-94) is an internationally renowned Indian photographer, who was based in the United States.
+He taught photography and design at the University of Southern California and the University of Baroda and helped to establish the International Center for Photography in New York.

-Ali Rad Yousefnia is a photographer and Doctoral Candidate in Architectural History at the University of Queensland.
+Ali Rad Yousefnia is a photographer and Teaching Associate in the School of Architecture, Design and Planning at the University of Queensland.